Principles of Physiotherapy Practice

 • Theory of electro-physical agents (electrotherapy) • Patient safety • Clinical risk management

-• Risk management and communication / therapeutic
+• Risk management and communication • Review of therapeutic interventions

 C- to C+